JoeKnittel/joeknittel.github.io/_posts/2021-02-24-Creating-an-App-With-R-Shiny.md

 If, for whatever reason, you need to update your app in the future, just do the following:

-- save your updated code in your ui.R, server.R, and/or global.R files
+- Save your updated code in your ui.R, server.R, and/or global.R files
-- make sure your working directory is the app directory using `setwd`
+- Make sure your working directory is the app directory using `setwd`
-- load up the **rsconnect** package with the code: `library(rsconnect)`
+- Load up the **rsconnect** package with the code: `library(rsconnect)`
-- run: `deployApp()`
+- Initiate re-deployment of the app: `deployApp()`
-- type `Y` in the prompt to update your already-published app on the server
+- Type `Y` in the prompt to update your already-published app on the server

 ## Other Shiny Apps